RiccardoFoglio/Obsidian-Vault/Computer Architecture/Intro to Computer Design.md

 # Designing a Computer

-determining which attributes are important for the new machine

-design a machine which:
+determining which attributes are important for the new machine design a machine which:
 - maximizes performance
 - matches cost and power constraints
 ## Computer Architecture

-computer design took advantage of:
+Computer design took advantage of:
 - architectural innovations
 - technology improvements